joshwashywash/vextreme/README.md

 # Vextreme

-Fully-typed functions for working with 3-dimensional vectors.
+Type-safe functions for 3-dimensional vectors.

 ## Get Started

-1. Install

 ```
 npm install vextreme
 ```

-2. Use the types and functions in your source code
+Use the types and functions in your source code

 ```typescript
 import { type Vec3, add } from 'vextreme';